 The Rise of the Death Doula

-Much like a birth doula, a death doula is a non-medical professional who provides emotional and spiritual support to the dying.
-Their growing popularity reflects a desire for a more holistic, personalized end-of-life experience.
-They often facilitate conversations within the Death Positive Movement to help families find peace before the end.
+Much like a birth doula, a death doula is a non-medical professional who provides emotional and practical support to the dying and their families.
+Their growing visibility reflects a desire for a more personalized end-of-life experience that sits alongside, not in place of, medical and hospice care.
+For how non-curative support is structured clinically, see our guide on palliative care vs. hospice.

 Common Mistakes to Avoid